-Travel and safety advice for women travelling and living abroad including advice from other organisations
+Travel and safety advice for women travelling and living abroad including links to other organisations.

 When you’re out and about

-- don’t tell strangers where you are staying or give out too many details about your travel plans
+- don’t tell strangers where you are staying or details about your travel plans

-- plan your daily itinerary - know where you’re going, what you’re doing and how to get back
+- plan your daily itinerary: know where you’re going and how to get back

 If you ever feel uncomfortable or in danger, don’t be afraid to draw attention to yourself by shouting and making a fuss.

 In English-speaking countries you may receive more attention if you shout ‘fire!’ rather than ‘help!’

 Drugs are increasingly being used in rape.
 Once someone has added drugs to your drink, you won’t normally be able to detect them.
 Rape drugs can also work in non-alcoholic drinks, such as coffee and tea.
 They are normally colourless and tasteless, and can make you virtually unconscious and defenceless.

 - drink responsibly: alcohol is the most frequently used drug in drug-assisted rape

 - don’t leave drinks unattended and don’t accept drinks from strangers